Paris Metro Tickets: Prices, Passes & Best Options for Tourists [2026]

 • Main advantage: unlimited travel, often best value for longer trips

-• Main drawback: less useful for very short stays
+• Main drawback: less useful for very short stays.
+Valid Monday to Sunday only.

 Paris Visite Pass